CCheukKa/CCheukKa/Journal.md

 ### 05-10-2021
 #### Moving in to my new hostel
 > This will be another short entry.
 Today morning I dropped off my stuff into my room, but my roommates were not awake yet so once again we didn't get the chance to properly meet before I have to leave for lectures.
 After my lectures, I went back there and started cleaning the place.
 It was quite filthy to be brutally honest.
 I think I spent the better part of 2 hours wiping down the whole place with alcohol.
 I went through half a bottle of alcohol by the time I finished, or rather gave up having decided that the particularly stubborn stains are tolerable.
 One of my roommates came back while I was in the middle of cleaning and we started talking.
 I unpacked the things that I had brought at the time before I had to leave for a doctor's appointment which I ended up failing to oblige to.
 Yes, this is not a particularly interesting entry but I'll be moving into the place for real tomorrow so tomorrow's entry should be mildly more interesting.
+#### Toby moved to Oxford
+> This is not a real entry but rather a brief update.
+I remembered that Toby said he was only going to stay for a week in London before moving to Oxford.
+Apparently I couldn't keep track of time well and by the time I asked him about this, he informed me that he has already moved and settled down in Oxford.
+Welp.
+Surprisingly, he mentioned that Oxford resembles Hong Kong to some extent, especially in terms of the population of the streets.
+I guess it's interesting?